EndPointCorp/end-point-blog/2020/03/09/a-webpack-4-primer.md

 ### Writing modern JavaScript with Babel

-Here's where the browser compatibility solution that I eluded to earlier comes into play: the `babel-loader`.
+Here's where the browser compatibility solution that I alluded to earlier comes into play: the `babel-loader`.
 This loader makes it so we can write bleeding edge JavaScript, with all the newest features of the language, without having to worry if our target browsers support them.

 Babel is a compiler that takes code written with the latest version of the language and turns it into plain old JavaScript that can run anywhere. `babel-loader` is how Babel integrates with Webpack.
 I like being able to take advantage of the JavaScript's latest features, so, to me, setting up Babel in any new project is a must.
 Luckily for us, with Webpack, setting it up is easy.

-> Note: You can learn more about Babel and the latest JavaScript features in https://babeljs.io/docs/en/ and https://babeljs.io/docs/en/learn.
+> You can learn more about Babel and the latest JavaScript features in https://babeljs.io/docs/en/ and https://babeljs.io/docs/en/learn.

 Like everything else, Babel is distributed as an NPM package.
 So let's go ahead and install it with